-- Specific imaging and testing: Outpatient and professional claim detail lines with CPT/HCPCS procedure codes for specific imaging and testing related to the hernia repair (e.g., CT scan) are included in the pre-trigger window. - Specific medications: Pharmacy claims with HIC3 medication codes for specific medications related to the hernia repair (e.g., analgesics) are included in the pre-trigger window.
+- Related evaluation and management visits: Outpatient and professional claim detail lines with CPT codes for specific E&M visits with a primary diagnosis related to the knee arthroscopy are included in the pre-trigger window. - Specific imaging and testing: Outpatient and professional claim detail lines with CPT/HCPCS procedure codes for specific imaging and testing related to the knee arthroscopy (e.g., x-ray) are included in the pre-trigger window.